lorenzo-rovigatti/curveDNA/README.md

 ## Features

-* Can print the local bending and curvature as defined in [D. S. Goodsell and R. E. Dickerson, _Nucleic Acid Research_ (1994) **22** (24): 5497-5503](https://academic.oup.com/nar/article-lookup/doi/10.1093/nar/22.24.5497)
+* It optionally prints the local bending and curvature as defined in [D. S. Goodsell and R. E. Dickerson, _Nucleic Acid Research_ (1994) **22** (24): 5497-5503](https://academic.oup.com/nar/article-lookup/doi/10.1093/nar/22.24.5497)
-* Can print an mgl file containing the positions of each base-pair centre of mass and phosphates. mgl files can be visualised with [cogli1](https://sourceforge.net/projects/cogli1/)
+* It optionally prints an mgl file containing the positions of each base-pair centre of mass and phosphates. mgl files can be visualised with [cogli1](https://sourceforge.net/projects/cogli1/)
-* Can print the standard output the sequence filename, the end-to-end distance and the "perfect" end-to-end distance (that is, the end-to-end distance of a perfect double-stranded B-DNA of the same length)
+* It optionally prints the standard output the sequence filename, the end-to-end distance and the "perfect" end-to-end distance (that is, the end-to-end distance of a perfect double-stranded B-DNA of the same length)
+* If given the --find N (with N being an integer), it will look for the sequence with the shortest end-to-end distance.
+For now, the code will randomly generate a certain number of sequences, compute their end-to-end distance and, after a certain number of attempts (set with --tries), output the shortest one

 ## Installation